sterliakov/sterliakov.github.io/README.md

   on Lambda and connected to an RDS database.
   It **scales** effortlessly and remains extremely **cost-efficient**.
-* Our frontend (TypeScript + React) avoids unnecessary complexity --- no SSR, just a static site served via S3 and CloudFront.
+* Our frontend (TypeScript + React) avoids unnecessary complexity --- no SSR, just a static site served from S3 via CloudFront.
 It's fast, lightweight, and easy to maintain.
 * As a side product, we ship a **WebRTC-driven video pitch game**.
   It was fun to build and probably deserves its own write-up.